 Though images of the Kincaid-Anderson Quarry, located in Winnsboro, present a peaceful scene, this was once the site of Fairfield County‘s busiest industry.
 The blue granite mine, which closed in 1986, exported stone to cities all along the East Coast.
 Blue granite was named South Carolina’s State Stone in 1969.

-Pelham extends this important warning: “Young people have been prosecuted for jumping on this private property.
+Pelham Lyles, Director of the Fairfield County Historical Museum, has graciously shared some of her photographs with us and also extends this important warning about visiting: “Young people have been prosecuted for jumping on this private property.
 One young man hit his head on a projection and there are granite ledges under the black water that are not visible.
 Also, there are fresh water jellyfish in the quarry.”